jmassardo/jmassardo.github.io/index.md

 title: Welcome
 ---

 Welcome.
-My name is James.
+My name is Jenna.
 This site is my place to make notes about things I do, reminders for how to do cool stuff, and a place to show off some of my projects.

 I'm completely retooling my site and content so it's pretty plain right now.
 I plan to write more about the various projects, hobbies, and groups that I'm involved in.